lierdakil/mdcheck-ng/options.md

 *Type:*
-null or 8 bit signed integer; between -128 and 127 (both inclusive)
+null or integer between -20 and 19 (both inclusive)